Maximus (comics): Fictional character biography

-Maximus, an Inhuman, was the second son of two of Attilan's top geneticists, Agon, the head of the ruling Council of Geneticists, and Rynda, director of the Prenatal Care Center.
-Subjected to the DNA-altering Terrigen Mist when he was an infant, Maximus peculiarly showed no outward sign of any mutagenic change.
+Maximus, an Inhuman, is the second son of two of Attilan's top geneticists: Agon, the head of the ruling Council of Geneticists, and Rynda, director of the Prenatal Care Center.
+Maximus was subjected to the mutagenic Terrigen Mist when he was an infant, but showed no visible mutations.
 As he matured, he hid his developing psionic powers from the community, but was less successful at disguising his antisocial tendencies.

-When he was about sixteen, his elder brother Black Bolt was released from the protective chamber in which he had been confined since birth due to the destructive nature of his powers.
-One of Maximus's first responses to his brother's freedom was an unsuccessful attempt to make him release his power and prove Black Bolt could not control his sonic powers, and thus lose his freedom.
-A month later, Black Bolt witnesses Maximus making a treacherous pact with an emissary of the Kree, the alien race responsible for genetically accelerating the Inhumans eons before.
-In an attempt to stop the fleeing emissary so that he could be questioned by the ruling council, Black Bolt uses his forbidden power of the quasi-sonic scream and blasts the alien ship out of the sky.
-When the ship crashes to Earth, it landed on the parliament building, killing several key members of the Genetics Council, including the boys' parents.
-The reverberations of Black Bolt's voice also affects Maximus, addling his sanity and suppressing his nascent mental powers.
-When Black Bolt assumes the throne shortly thereafter, Maximus vows to oppose his brother and eventually usurp his rule.
+When Maximus is about sixteen, his elder brother Black Bolt is released from the protective chamber in which he had been confined since birth due to the destructive nature of his powers.
+One of Maximus's first responses to his brother's freedom is an unsuccessful attempt to make him release his power and prove Black Bolt could not control his sonic powers, and thus lose his freedom.
+A month later, Black Bolt witnesses Maximus making a treacherous pact with an emissary of the Kree, the alien race responsible for genetically accelerating the Inhumans.
+In an attempt to stop the fleeing emissary so that he could be questioned by the ruling council, Black Bolt blasts the alien ship out of the sky.
+When the ship crashes to Earth, it lands on the parliament building.
+This kills several key members of the Genetics Council, including Black Bolt's parents.
+When Black Bolt assumes the throne, Maximus vows to oppose his brother and eventually usurp his rule.

 Maximus stages his first successful coup a few years later.
-By performing an illegal experiment on the Alpha Primitives, the subhuman worker clones that once served the Inhumans, Maximus creates the Trikon, three bodiless energy beings of great destructive power.
+By performing an illegal experiment on the Alpha Primitives, subhuman worker clones who once served the Inhumans, Maximus creates the Trikon, three energy beings of great destructive power.
 While the Trikon wreaks havoc in Attilan, Maximus successfully drives the Royal Family of Inhumans out of the city.
-Maximus later sends Gorgon in search of the amnesiac Medusa.
-In the several-year interval before Black Bolt and his cousins locate her in America, Maximus rules Attilan in Black Bolt's stead.
-Secure in his position, Maximus has his servant, the Seeker, locate the Royal Family and bring them back to Attilan.
-Upon doing so, Black Bolt seizes the crown back, to Maximus' dismay.
+Black Bolt later returns and takes back the throne, to Maximus's dismay.
 Maximus also encounters the Fantastic Four for the first time.
-Maximus, hoping to win back the public's affection, activates the Atmo-Gun device he has been working on, a machine he believes will kill the human race and leave all other living beings intact.
+Maximus, hoping to win back the public's affection, activates the Atmo-Gun device he has been working on, which he believes will kill the human race and leave all other living beings intact.
 Maximus miscalculates, however, and the device has no effect.
 Out of spite, Maximus uses the device to erect a barrier around Attilan, imprisoning the entire race inside.
-Black Bolt liberates his people by using his quasi-sonic voice to destroy the barrier, at the price of devastating Attilan's ancient architecture.
+Black Bolt liberates his people by destroying the barrier, at the price of devastating Attilan's ancient architecture.